Dysprosium: Production

 The components are placed in a tantalum crucible and fired in a helium atmosphere.
 As the reaction progresses, the resulting halide compounds and molten dysprosium separate due to differences in density.
 When the mixture cools, the dysprosium can be cut away from the impurities.

-About 100 tonnes of dysprosium are produced worldwide each year, with 99% of that total produced in China.
-Dysprosium prices have climbed nearly twentyfold, from $7 per pound in 2003, to $130 a pound in late 2010.
-The price increased to $1,400/kg in 2011 but fell to $240 in 2015, largely due to illegal production in China which circumvented government restrictions.
+About 3100 tonnes of dysprosium were produced worldwide in 2021, with 40% of that total produced in China, 31% in Myanmar, and 20% in Australia.
+Dysprosium prices have climbed over time, from $7 per pound in 2003, to $130 a pound in late 2010, to $1,400/kg in 2011 and then falling to $240/kg in 2015, largely due to illegal production in China which circumvented government restrictions.
+As of April 2025, the price is around US$203/kg.

 Currently, most dysprosium is being obtained from the ion-adsorption clay ores of southern China.
-As of November 2018 the Browns Range Project pilot plant, 160 km south east of Halls Creek, Western Australia is producing 50 t per annum.
+As of November 2018 the Browns Range Project pilot plant, 160 km south east of Halls Creek, Western Australia, is producing 50 t per annum.